andyt530/az2tf/README.md

 Running the tool required these steps:
 1. Unzip or clone this git repo into an empty directory
 1. login to the Azure cli2  (az login)
-1. run the tool giving the id of a subscription as a paremeter  (./az2tf.sh  xxxx-xxxx-xxxx-xxxx-xxxxxx)
+1. run the tool giving the ID of a subscription as a paremeter  ./az2tf.sh  <Your subscription ID>

+Or for smaller tests where all resources are contained in a single Resource Group run

+./az2tf.sh <Your subscription ID>  <RG-Name>

 ## Planned Additions